-- Adjusted the unit mix to include more studios, in order to reduce the 5 storey apartment, bordering 1. create the illusion of a 3 storey building.

-- 2. Fernwood.

-- 3. Park.

-- 4.

-- 5. Included urban agriculture areas within the landscape design.

-- Added private outdoor space for all units.
+- 1. Adjusted the unit mix to include more studios, in order to reduce the 5 storey apartment, bordering Grant St to a 4 storey apartment building.
+The four storey apartment building was also stepped back to create the illusion of a 3 storey building. - 2.
+Added additional design elements and site furnishings that are representative of the artistic nature of Fernwood. - 3.
+Relocated the Grant St parkade ramp from the courtyard to within the footprint of the building.
+This arrangement provides more usable space at grade and reduced vehicle/pedestrian interactions in the courtyard area.
+Relocating the parkade ramp also allowed for more tree retention adjacent to Haegert Park. - 4.
+Provided additional floor space for the amenity building to meet requirements of potential user groups. - 5.
+Included urban agriculture areas within the landscape design. - 6.
+Added private outdoor space for all units.